-What Are Our Best Nursing Home Abuse Settlements?
+What are our Best Nursing Home Abuse Settlements?

-- $450,000 – For a man with developed bedsores and pneumonia.
+- $450,000 – For a man who developed bedsores and pneumonia.

 - $400,000 – For a woman who developed bedsores, resulting in hospitalization.

-- $185,000 – For a man who sustained a broken leg in a RI Nursing Home.
+- $185,000 – For a man who sustained a broken leg in a RI nursing home.